qualityshepherd/brine/assets/posts/southern_coast.md

 - **Brother Ash** `Monk, Burnt, Faithful` - fire cleanses sin
 - **The Twins** `Connected, Amplifying, Dangerous` - are kept in separate wings

+**0307 Border Lands** Sand and forest mingle uneasily.
+Fae and Dustfolk—both touched by mysticism—share little else but bitter silence.
+Two massive stone markers rise at the border: a spiral-etched fae monolith and a towering nomad obelisk, facing each other like ancient sentinels.
+Between them, carefully placed gifts speak of old truces: a silver thread from the fae, a polished stone from the nomads—surrounded by years of broken tokens, faded charms, and other weathered offerings.

+**0308 Hidden Cove** Smooth stones line a sheltered inlet, arranged too precisely to be natural.
+Grass-covered foothills hide the beach from casual view.
+A massive rib bone from an ancient kraken rises from the sand, bleached white and larger than a ship's mast.

 **0310 The Bone Cairn** A massive pile of bones arranged in the shape of a cairn rises from the dunes.
 If toppled, the bones inexplicably restack themselves at twilight.
 Some bones shift position even when the cairn stands undisturbed, and locals swear the arrangement changes with the phases of the moon.

 At the cairn's base, the sand is always cool to touch despite the desert heat.
 The bones themselves are sun-bleached but unmarked by weather or age—no one has identified what manner of creatures they came from.

+**0401 Impassable Peaks** Mountain fangs rip the sky.
+No path exists.
+Only stone and impossible angles.

+**0402 Druid's Threshold** Tall grass ripples in patterns no wind could shape.
+Standing stones peek through the green, their edges worn smooth.
+Something watches from beyond sight.

+**0403 Mountain's Spine** Sheer rock walls split by a single path—no wider than a goat track.
+Stones feel warm to the touch, despite the altitude.

+**0404 Stone Spine** Razor-backed ridges thrust toward the sky.
+Wind screams through granite teeth.
+A single eagle circles, casting no shadow.

+**0405 Freemoon Glade** Silver-leafed trees lean in tight circles.
+Pale flowers pulse with inner light.
+Shadows move when nothing casts them.

+**0406 Ruined Shrine** Three weathered stone pillars rise from marshy ground—all that remains of a small temple.
+Rusted weapons hang from each pillar, swaying in the breeze.
+A leather pouch lies half-buried nearby.

 **0407 Aware Wolf** Buzzards circle a half-eaten goat wearing a silver bell (6s).
 Nearby, a naked slender man with dark curly hair sleeps in a thicket, his body splattered with blood'. **Zander** (`Werewolf, Accommodating, Haunted`) will claim to be searching for a lost dog.
 His pack only hunts at night.
 He speaks to a dead friend.

 **0408.1 The Mirage Merchant** A caravan shifts appearance with each encounter—sometimes ornate, sometimes humble.
 The merchant gives random names and never looks the same twice.
 He or she sells trinkets claiming magical effects at twilight.
 The merchant's shape-changing amulet is real but only 1 in 6 of their wares are.

+**0409 Wrecker's Cove** Jagged rocks tear at passing hulls.
+Splintered ship timbers litter the shore, tangled with salt-crusted rigging.
+A young boy perches on a driftwood stump, eyes fixed on the horizon.
+A copper whistle hangs ready—the signal that draws scavengers to fresh wreckage.

 **0412 Isle of Wights** White berry bushes grow thick across the island, their milky fruit a tempting prize.
 The berries grant miraculous healing if eaten within the hour of picking—after that, they turn deadly.
 Dead birds litter the ground beneath the bushes, their feathers bleached chalk-white, berries still clutched in their beaks.